MAY 10TH

 • Bauhaus of the Seas NEB Lighthouse Pilot – Markus Reymann, Director, TBA21

-• TOVA Housing Prototype – Areti Markopoulou, Academic Director, Institute for Advanced Architecture of Catalonia (IAAC)
+• TOVA Housing Prototype – Areti Markopoulou, Academic Director and Alexandre Dubor, Robotics Lab Director, Institute for Advanced Architecture of Catalonia (IAAC)

 • Ripple: Making Connections between Water and Climate Change in our Towns – Orla Murphy, Co-Director, UCD Centre for Irish Towns